 The Barnes and Noble at Vanderbilt University Bookstore is located at 2501 West End Avenue.
 It stocks assigned textbooks for classes, reference books, leisure reading, and University memorabilia.
 The bookstore also stocks school supplies, dormitory accessories, Vanderbilt clothing, souvenirs, and the official Vanderbilt University Class ring.
-The Barnes and Noble Bookstore at Vanderbilt accepts the Vanderbilt card, Discover, Visa, MasterCard, and American Express cards.
-Please call (800) 288-2665 for more information or visit www.vanderbilt.bncollege.com.
+The Barnes and Noble Bookstore at Vanderbilt accepts the Commodore Card, Discover, Visa, MasterCard, and American Express cards.
+For more information please call (800) 288-2665 or visit www.vanderbilt.bncollege.com.